70th Pharmacy Practice Seminar • PPS 2022 • On-Demand

 2023 - the 71st PPS is to be held on Austin on Sept 22-24, 2023.

-The 2022 PPS is not fully on-demand!
+The 2022 PPS is now fully on-demand!
 The Live PPS took place on September 23-25, 2022 via live in-person programs and live broadcasts.
 Now, the full program is completely on-demand!

 If you attended part or all of the 2022 PPS in September, feel free to revisit all content here.
 Simply log in above.